-6. The clinical site visit will count as points towards acceptance.
-Review the Clinical Site Visit Evaluation Form to understand how you will be evaluated.
-Take at least three copies of the evaluation form with you to your site visit for radiation therapists to complete and fax to me.
+Review the Clinical Site Visit Evaluation Form that follows to understand how you will be evaluated.
+Take 6. at least three copies of the evaluation form with you to your site visit for radiation therapists to complete and fax to me.

-IMPORTANT Patient Privacy: By signing below, I acknowledge that I am NOT to discuss ANY potentially identifying information about any of the patients I see in my clinical site visit.
+IMPORTANT Patient Privacy: The following information is also given during the "Follow-up visit" prior to the Job shadow.
+By signing below, I acknowledge that I am NOT to discuss ANY potentially identifying information about any of the patients I see in my clinical site visit.
 I understand that patient privacy is critically (and legally) of utmost importance.
 Any documents relating to patient information can NOT leave the clinical site.
 I also understand that, for legal reasons, I am NOT to discuss or make ANY statements relating to diagnosis (what disease or other medical conditions the patients may have) or prognosis (the probable outcome of disease) with the patients, their families, or anyone that is not directly involved in treating the patient.
+DO NOT DISCUSS ANY INFORMATION RELATED TO YOUR EXPERIENCE TO ANYONE OUTSIDE OF THE RADIATION THERAPISTS AT THE CLINICAL FACILITY.
+Local clinical sites may also require additional training/instruction related to patient privacy.

 Name of applicant (print):

 Date of visitation: Time: from to

 Signed (applicant) Date